carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 # Registering Utility Entities

 - Utility Entities can only interact with each other if they are in the same Utility World.
-- To add your Utility Entities to a Utility World, you need to register them with the Utility World through the `Register` method.
+- To add your Utility Entities to a Utility World, you need to register them with the Utility World by calling `UtilityEntityOwner.Register` method.
 For example:
 	```cs
 	public class AgentsPlacedInSceneDemo : MonoBehaviour
 	{